 Websites Built with WordPress That Might Surprise You

-As a small business owner, you have several choices for your website platform.
+As a business owner, you have several choices for your website platform.
 Several years ago, WordPress was the leading Blogging-only platform.
 Since then, WordPress has grown and evolved into one of the leading most website choices for designers and agencies alike.
-Not surprisingly, while we write this, 28% of all websites are built using WordPress.
-That’s more than 15,000,000 websites.
+Not surprisingly, while we

 The mistake many make is thinking that WordPress isn’t a viable option for what they are trying to achieve.
 To the contrary.
-WordPress is truly a full-fledged content management system for small business owners and millions of users.
+WordPress is truly a full-fledged content management system for business owners of all sizes and millions of users.
 We love working within the WordPress space so much that we’ve put together a list of some very popular websites built with it.
-Because the proof is in the pudding, there are no better testimonials that the choices of our peers, the masses, and those we admire.
+Because the proof is in the pudding, there are no better testimonials than the choices of our peers, the masses, and those we admire.
 View this article for additional WordPress stats.

 01. Katy Perry